ShootProof/recruiting-front-end/README.md

 - We'd prefer to see usage of a modern component-based JavaScript framework of your choice (React, Vue, Angular, etc.), but we will consider vanilla submissions as well
 - You should utilize ES6+ syntax (or Typescript) targeting modern browsers
 - You should avoid using any runtime dependencies which provide a similar tree-like structure
-- Your solution should be coded with reusability and maintainability in mind.
-We'd like to see what your code would look like in a production-like environment.
+- Keep in mind that this submission should reflect what your code would look like in a production-like environment.
 - We'd prefer you to submit the exercise as a pull request to this repository, but will also accept a .ZIP archive or link to an online code editor (JSFiddle, etc.)
   - A working, compiled set of code in a single directory that can be opened in a browser
   - Instructions for running any build or test steps along with any any clarification or justification you'd like to provide